 Deriving from the name Caroline, a feminine version of Charles meaning “free man,” Carolyn’s popularity spiked from the late 1930s through 1950.
 The “Nancy Drew” book series, written by a collection of authors under the pseudonym Carolyn Keene, was popular during the time and led to a series of films in the early 1940s that helped further the name’s use.

 - Total baby boomers with this name: 343,488

 - Lowest popularity: 1946 (#78 rank)

-- Today's rank: #331 (1,003 babies born)
+- Popularity in 2018: #331 (1,003 babies born)

 A variant of the name Geoffrey, stemming from German meaning “pledge of peace,” Jeffrey became a common name in the early 1960s among boys.
 Olympian Jeffrey Farrell, a member of the International Swimming Hall of Fame, helped the name’s popularity.
 Famous Jeffs born during the 1962-64 spike include actor Jeff Garlin and Amazon founder Jeff Bezos.